Research into lung cancer treatment

 If lung cancer spreads it often goes to the brain.
 In this case, doctors often give radiotherapy.
 But they are not sure if the side effects it causes, such as headaches, feeling tired, or feeling and being sick, cancel out the good effects.

 The Quartz trial is looking at radiotherapy for people with non small cell lung cancer that has spread to the brain.
 Everyone on this trial has best supportive care from their health care team, plus treatment with steroids.
 One group will also have a course of radiotherapy to the brain, while the other will not.
+This trial has now closed and we are waiting for the results.

 Another trial, called TACTIC, is looking into whether it is better to give the biological therapy drug erlotinib (Tarceva) with radiotherapy in this situation.
 The trial has closed and we are waiting for results.